 FW: Isabelino Gradin (Uruguay)

-He was one of the greatest footballers before the Uruguayan win at the 1930 FIFA World Cup.
-He played in the first South American Championship held in Argentina, where Uruguay became the first champions of the tournament.
-On 2 July of that tournament against Chile, where Uruguay would go on to win 4-0, Gradin and team mate Juan Delgado became the first black players in history to be fielded in an international tournament.
-Gradin was also part of the Uruguayan winning team of the 1917 South American Championship.
+He was one of the greatest footballers before the 1930 World Cup.
+He won the first ever South American Championship with Uruguay.
+Gradin and team mate Juan Delgado became the first black players in history to be fielded in an international tournament.
+He also won the 1917 South American Championship.
 He was also a four-time South American athletics champion in the 400 and 200 metres sprint.
 He played 212 games for Penarol, scoring 101 goals.
 He also played for Olimpia.

 FW: Óscar Míguez (Uruguay)

-He was part of the Uruguay team in the 1950 and 1954 World Cups, where he played as a striker, and is Uruguay's all-time record World Cup goalscorer with eight goals.
-Omar Miguez scored five times for his country on the way to a World Cup winners medal in 1950.
-He played club football for C.A.
-Peñarol Montevideo, and finished his career with Sporting Cristal.
+He was part of the Uruguay team in the 1950 and 1954 World Cups.
+He scored five times for his country on the way to a World Cup winners medal in 1950.
+He is Uruguay's all-time record World Cup goalscorer with eight goals.
+He played club football for Peñarol and Sporting Cristal.